TonySapa/script-init-component/readme.md

 # About
 A script to generate a folder named as your component, containing a minimalist react-typescript (.tsx) template component with its jest test file, types file, stories file (storybook.js), and styles file (react-jss).
+Develop faster by creating all you need for your new component at once.
 ```
 └── my-component
     │